Centyfano/devbootcamp/README.md

-# DevCamper API
+# DevBootcamp API

-> Backend API for DevCamper application, which is a bootcamp directory website
+> Backend API for managing training bootcamps

 > > The API allows for management of bootcamps, courses and reviews, with different user role authorized to access different routes